Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 Pick some of your strengths that overlap with the requirements in the job ad.
 Then provide real examples of how you’ve put these strengths to work.

 When talking about your weaknesses, however, focus on general skills that don’t directly impact your ability to do your job.
-For example, having poor communication skills is an okay weakness to have if you’re applying for a software developer position that doesn’t require regular communication with other people.
+For example, poor communication skills are an okay weakness to have if you’re applying for a software developer position and will mostly be working independently.

 How to answer